Dutch Dotterer: Baseball career

-Dotterer was the only player to hit a grand slam off Sandy Koufax and the only player to twice beat Warren Spahn, another Hall of Fame left-handed pitcher, with extra-inning pinch hits.
+Dotterer was one of six players to hit a grand slam off Sandy Koufax and the only player to twice beat Warren Spahn, another Hall of Fame left-handed pitcher, with extra-inning pinch hits.
 His grand slam against Koufax, struck June 10, 1960, at the Los Angeles Memorial Coliseum, provided all the Reds' runs in a 4-3 win.

 Dotterer made the 1961 Opening Day maiden roster of the Senators and logged 19 at-bats with them, but on April 30 of that season he played his final MLB game, after which he spent the rest of his pro career with his hometown Syracuse Chiefs of the Triple-A International League in 1961–1962.
 He died in Syracuse at age 67.

 Family

 His father, Dutch Dotterer Sr., was a minor-league shortstop who became a longtime scout for Cincinnati, the Cleveland Indians and New York Yankees.
 His brother, Tom, an infielder, played minor league baseball in the Cincinnati organization.
 His son, Mike, graduated from Stanford University, where he is a member of the Stanford Athletics Hall of Fame in both football and baseball.
 Mike was drafted by the New York Yankees (1979, 1983), the Oakland Athletics (1982) and in the NFL by the Los Angeles Raiders (1983), where he was a member of the 1984 Super Bowl Championship Team.